Surgical Emergencies in Childhood

 - It usually presents at 3-8 weeks of age.

-- It is caused by hypertrophy of a ring of muscle.
+- It is caused by progressive hypertrophy of the pyloric muscle, leading to obstruction of gastric emptying.

 - The baby starts to vomit after every feed, characteristically becoming projectile.